okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 If a Profile attribute has never been populated, catch it with the following expression:<br>
 `user.employeeNumber != null`

-If a Profile attribute was populated in the past but the content is removed, it is no longer `null` but an empty string.
+If a Profile attribute was populated in the past but the content is removed, it's no longer `null` but an empty string.
 To catch these empty strings, use the following expression:<br>
 `user.employeeNumber != ""`

 ## Popular expressions